Toroidal compactifications of the moduli spaces of Drinfeld modules: Generalized and log Drinfeld modules

-Proposition \ref{val2} says that the complete discrete valuation ring in \cite[Prop.~7.2]{D} is generalized to a complete valuation ring of height one.
-Proposition \ref{prop51} says that a part of \cite[Prop.~7.2]{D} is generalized to commutative rings which are $I$-adically complete for an ideal $I$.
+We give complements to \cite[Prop.~7.2]{D}, which characterizes generalized Drinfeld modules over a complete discrete valuation ring in terms of pairs consisting of a Drinfeld module and a lattice.
+Proposition \ref{val2} generalizes this result to allow a complete valuation ring of height one.
+This generalization becomes important in Section \ref{monodromy}.
+Proposition \ref{prop51} generalizes a part of the result even further, to commutative rings which are $I$-adically complete for an ideal $I$.
 The proofs of \ref{prop51} and \ref{val2} are essentially the same as the arguments given in \cite[Section 7]{D}.

 \begin{sbprop} Let $R$ be a commutative ring over $A$, and let $I$ be an ideal of $R$ such that $R \xrightarrow{\sim} \varprojlim_i R/I^i$.
 Let $\phi$ be a generalized Drinfeld module over $R$ with trivial line bundle, and suppose it reduces to a Drinfeld module over $R/I$ of rank $r$.
 Then there is a unique pair $(\psi, e)$, where $\psi$ is a Drinfeld module over $R$ of rank $r$ with trivial line bundle and $\psi \equiv \phi \bmod I$, and where $e\in R\ps{z}$ is such that $e \equiv z \bmod I$, the $z^n$-coefficient of $e$ is zero unless $n$ is a power of $q$, the reduction modulo $I^n$ of $e$ is a polynomial for every $n$, and $e\circ \psi(a)= \phi(a) \circ e$ for all $a\in A$. \end{sbprop}